First Nations Youth

 An agreement in principle has been signed to settle both class actions.
 The parties will ask a judge of the Federal Court to approve the settlement in a hearing known as a settlement approval hearing.
 You will be notified about the settlement approval hearing if you have registered on our website: https://sotosclassactions.com/cases/current-cases/first-nations-youth/

 Until the court has approved the settlement, we cannot answer every question that you may have about the settlement including the amounts and timing of the payments that you may be entitled to.
-The court hearing will take place during the week of September 19, 2022.
+The Federal Court settlement approval hearing, which was scheduled for September 20, 2022, will be postponed until further notice.

 When will the settlement be official?